Opfour/usb-dos/README.md

 ## What this is

-This repo contains downloads of compressed disk images of bootable USB keys.
+This repo contains [downloads](https://github.com/lproven/usb-dos/releases) of compressed disk images of bootable USB keys.

-The first release is based on several upstream FOSS projects, plus some ancient DOS freeware applications.
-The idea is to provide a distraction-free writing environment.
+Version 1 is based on several upstream FOSS projects, plus some ancient DOS freeware applications.
+The idea is to provide a complete, easy-to-use, distraction-free environment for writers.
+It is set up for English with provision for US and UK keyboard layouts.
+If you want other translations, I welcome help!

-To get your work off the key, just insert the key into a computer running a more modern OS.
+To get your work off the key, just insert the key into a computer that's already running any more modern OS than DOS.

+You _cannot_ go online with the keys and there are no Internet tools.
+There are also no games included.
+Both are intentional.

 ## What it contains: SvarDOS plus a menu launcher and a choice of freeware writing tools

 The operating system is [SvarDOS](http://svardos.org/), the latest release as of January 2025.
 For source code for the OS, go to the SvarDOS website.

-Someone asked where are my build scripts and source code.
-They are all included.
-This is a facetious way of saying that I did not compile anything that is included here.
-All I did was install and configure things and work out [how to make](https://liam-on-linux.livejournal.com/50416.html), and image, and reproduce DOS-bootable USB media.
+There **are no build scripts or source code here.** I did not use any.
+I did not compile anything at all.
+What I did was take pre-existing compiled code from SvarDOS and other projects, install it, and configure it.
+Then I worked out [how to make](https://liam-on-linux.livejournal.com/50416.html) bootable media in VMs, imaged those DOS-bootable USB media, and put the downloads here.

-It has a simple launch menu using the DOSShell menu from PC DOS 2000, which back in 2021 I made into a Virtualbox VM and [blogged about here](https://liam-on-linux.livejournal.com/78306.html).
+The main writing-tools key has a simple launch menu using the DOSShell menu from PC DOS 2000, which back in 2021 I made into a Virtualbox VM and [published on my tech blog](https://liam-on-linux.livejournal.com/78306.html).

-It contains MS Word, WordStar, Protext, two outliners, a choice of text editors and some other apps.
-These are explicitly freeware or products from companies that no longer exist.
+It contains three word processors, two outliners, three plain-text editors, and some other apps.
+These alls are all explicitly freeware or products from companies that no longer exist.

 There is a more complete list of components here: